corygehr/corygehr-thinker-lib/README.md

 [![Build Status](https://travis-ci.org/penn-state-dance-marathon/thon-thinker-lib.svg?branch=development)](https://travis-ci.org/penn-state-dance-marathon/thon-thinker-lib.svg?branch=development)

-Contains the THINKer Framework Library Files

 Available through Composer, do NOT use the repository to download the files unless you're working on them specifically!

-NOTE: If you are outside of the Penn State IFC/Panhellenic Dance Marathon, please read the license included in the repository for more information about using the software provided within.
+**NOTE** If you are outside of the Penn State IFC/Panhellenic Dance Marathon, please read the license included in the repository for more information about using the software provided within.
+We do not offer support beyond the wiki contained in this repository.